-Who Is Eligible for Payment from the Department to Provide Prenatal Diagnosis Genetic Counseling?
+Who Is Eligible for Payment from the Agency to Provide Prenatal Diagnosis Genetic Counseling?

-Only a prenatal diagnosis genetic counseling service provider (referred to as an "agency" in these billing instructions) is eligible for payment from the Department to provide prenatal diagnosis genetic counseling.
-The agency must have at least one board-certified genetic counselor on staff who works with, and is supervised by, a practicing physician.
+Only a prenatal diagnosis genetic counseling service (provider) is eligible for payment from the Agency to provide prenatal diagnosis genetic counseling.
+The provider must have at least one board-certified genetic counselor on staff who works with, and is supervised by, a practicing physician.
 The American Board of Genetic Counseling determines board certification/eligibility.